severin-lemaignan/projet-cnrs/project.rst

-long period of time) and add new dimensions whose impacts on the robot's cognition have not been studied: which cognitive skills may influence *long-term acceptance* of the robot by humans, how to build *fine-grained mental models of humans*, that take into account uncertainty, unconsistencies, evolution over time, and how such models impact decision-making.
+long period of time) and add new dimensions whose impacts on the robot's cognition have not been studied: which cognitive skills may influence *long-term acceptance* of the robot by humans, how to build *fine-grained mental models of humans*, that take into account uncertainty, inconsistencies, evolution over time, and how such models impact decision-making.

 We postulate that an *holistic* approach of cognition for robots may lead.